Skip to contents

 Key differences:

-• qs / qs2 are the fastest R serialization formats (2–5x faster than saveRDS), with similar or better compression.
-Use them for local caching.
+• qs2 is among the fastest R serialization formats (2–5x faster than saveRDS), with similar or better compression.
+Use it for local caching.
+The original qs package was archived from CRAN in 2026 and superseded by qs2.

 • h5Seurat is the only format that supports selective loading — read just one assay or one reduction without loading the entire object.